Spend a Half-day of Beach and Snorkeling on Vieques

 We saw about 3 or 4 turtles (both Green and Hawksbill turtles), some stingrays, schools of tangs, yellow jacks, and loads of other fish.
 Our guide dove down and brought a conch up for people to see it up close.
 He even took our underwater camera and got us some nice underwater photos!
 It is nature, so you never know what you might find — they have seen manatees there on a number of occasions!
 The area the turtles like is mostly grass and sandy, so it is not the most beautiful reef, but it was alive with sea life.
 We were in the water snorkeling for about an hour.

 Afterward, we picked up the divers, and headed back to Ceiba.
 On the way back to the dock they offered beer, water, soda, and nuts for a snack.
 Throughout the trip, the crew took photos of the trip which they can send to you at the end.

-The price of this tour is $69 for adults and $59 for kids (ages 6 to 12 years), plus tax.
+Check their webpage for current prices.
 That includes all equipment (snorkel, mask, fins, flotation devices), snacks, and drinks.
-If you are a certified SCUBA diver, you can do a 1-tank dive instead of snorkeling for $75 (that includes tank and weights).
-If you need to rent SCUBA gear (regulator and BCD), add $15.
+If you are a certified SCUBA diver, you can do a 1-tank dive instead of snorkeling for just a little more (that includes tank and weights).
+If you need to rent SCUBA gear (regulator and BCD), they have that also.